International Journal of Entomology

 Why Publish with IJEN?

-• Rapid peer review and publication timelines respecting researchers' professional needs
+• Rapid peer review (average 21 days to first decision) and fast publication timelines respecting researchers' professional needs

 • Global open access ensuring maximum visibility and citation potential